keitheorem/constraint-optimization-duty-planner/README.md

 The planner ensures fair distribution of duties among staff while respecting constraints such as availability and workload balance.

 duty_planner.py - python script of the aforementioned.

-Template.xlsx - example template of the input excel required
+Template.xlsx - example template of the input excel required.

 Try the colab version at: https://colab.research.google.com/drive/14h-zG9mEOG_Wq6zmoUgcTRQkYVIFHJQM?usp=sharing